4 Reasons to Read Romance Novels: A Review of Lady Bridget’s Diary

 Plus, the geeky, shy, quiet girl always wins, often by accepting, loving on, and being herself.
 If nothing else, Lady Bridget will inspire you to be yourself and tell society, and others’ opinions, to sod off.

-Romance novels help get you in the mood.
+Romance novels help get you in the mood

 Speaking of sexual tension, Lady Bridget and Darcy have it in spades.
 There’s clandestine kisses (duh), brooding looks (also duh), and when they finally get it on…let’s just say the book lover in you will swoon. 😉

 If the slow burn between Bridget and Darcy isn’t enough to get your heart racing, their rendezvous in the butler’s pantry will.
 And not only because of the aforementioned clandestine kisses.
 Those are fab, but it’s the dialogue that really gets you.
-For many women, hearing their partner express their appreciation and desire for you is just as sexy sexier than any new toy, trick, or sex position.
+For many, hearing their partner(s) express appreciation and desire for you is just as sexy sexier than any any new sex toy, tip, trick, position, or act.
 And believe me – Darcy does that particularly well.

-Romance novels inspire new ideas.
+Romance novels inspire new ideas

 Whether you read romance novels set in 1820s London, outer space, or Times Square, they’ll include some sexy new idea for you to try.
 This is especially true of romance novels written recently where you see characters asking each other what they want and exploring what they like together.